Seancarpenter/Blog/blog/content/about/index.md

 - Concurrent and Distributed Systems
 - Computer Architecture

 All content on Opinionator is provided **free of charge** and is **not monetized** in any form.
 You will not find any ads on Opinionator, nor will Opinionator track you or remember anything about you between visits.
 All links to external resources are **unaffiliated** and do not benefit me in any way.
-As a result, if a link on my website redirects you to a paid product (such as a textbook) it is because I am of the opinion that it is worth purchasing, and almost certainly own a copy myself.
+As a result, if a link on my website redirects you to a paid product (such as a textbook), it is because I am of the opinion that it is worth purchasing, and almost certainly own a copy myself.

 If you'd like to see how Opinionator was built, you can find the source code for it [here](https://github.com/Seancarpenter/blog).